smurferson1/MineControl/README.md

 MineControl is free and open source.
 Crypto donations are however appreciated and will keep the developer(s) motivated to fix and improve things.
 Current wallets for donation:
 - TBD

+If you want to see additional donation options, contact the developer.

+## License
+MineControl is licensed under **Creative Commons CC-BY-SA 4.0** (see License.txt).
+This license is specifically required due to adaptation of certain code from StackOverflow.
+For attribution, see MineControl's About tab, or the source code.

 ## DISCLAIMERS

 - MineControl is NOT guaranteed to work correctly or protect your computer in all circumstances.
 It is in development and subject to being shit, making mistakes, or missing *YOUR* mistakes. **USE AT YOUR OWN RISK**.
 It's best to configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
 Your temps and power usage *CAN* go too high if you misconfigure MineControl or it makes a booboo.